Posted on 16 Comments

 8.4V Capable: Yes

-Given the popularity they have in the DLG community worldwide, KST servos deserve the top spot here as well.
+Given their popularity in the DLG community worldwide, KST X08 servos deserve the top spot here as well.

-Thanks to its performance on single-cell LiPo this one is usually used for the full-size (1.5-meter wingspan) DLG models actuating all 4 control surfaces.
+Thanks to its performance on single-cell LiPo, this one is usually used for the full-size – 1.5-meter DLG models actuating all four control surfaces.

-Great choice if you are up to paying the price as it is worth every penny.
+It’s a great choice if you are up to paying the price, as it is worth every penny.

 KST X08 V6 [Digital]

-Luckily, servo development goes on, and as soon as KST released an updated V6 version of their servo, we can’t stand but give it a shot.
+Luckily, servo development goes on, and as soon as KST released an updated V6 version of their servo, we couldn’t stand but give it a shot.

 The results, of course, are in the video below.